I. Morphology and Anatomy (Terms of Form)

 - Eggs with a predictable, 'clean', but often flat taste.
 Used as a base for receptor calibration.

-- Farmer's Concept
+- Farm Concept

 - Yard Wild